-DAC6 introduces an obligation to disclose "cross-border arrangements" involving two EU Member States or an EU Member State and a third country.
+DAC6 introduced an obligation to disclose "cross-border arrangements" involving two EU member states or an EU member state and a third country.
 The aim of DAC6 is to prevent aggressive tax planning by increasing national tax authority scrutiny of the activities of taxpayers and their advisers.
-Originally scheduled for 31 August 2020, the Luxembourg Parliament, on 22 July 2020, voted to approve reporting extensions for DAC6 in light of COVID-19 as follows:
+Originally scheduled for 31 August 2020, the Luxembourg Parliament, on 22 July 2020, voted to approve reporting extensions for DAC6 in light of COVID-19 as follows: Contributed by: Johan Terblanche, Marjorie Allo and Baptiste Aubry, Maples Group

-- reportable cross-border arrangements implemented between 25 June 2018 and 30 June 2020 must be reported by 28 February 2021 (ie, up to six months after the original deadline of 31 August 2020); - reportable cross-border arrangements occurring between 1 July 2020 and 31 December 2020 should now be disclosed within 30 days as from 1 January 2021; and - reportable cross-border arrangements, occurring on or after 1 January 2021, should also be disclosed within a 30-day period.
+- reportable cross-border arrangements implemented between 25 June 2018 and 30 June 2020 must be reported by 28 February 2021 (ie, up to six months after the original dead-line of 31 August 2020); - reportable cross-border arrangements occurring between 1 July 2020 and 31 December 2020 should now be disclosed within 30 days as from 1 January 2021; and - reportable cross-border arrangements, occurring on or after 1 January 2021, should also be disclosed within a 30-day period.